Kyle Brown – HD12

 Do you support the state’s elimination of local occupancy limits?
 I voted for this bill.

 Do you support ending the state’s prohibition on local rent control?
-I voted for this bill.
+Yes.
+Local communities need additional tools to support affordable housing.
+I voted for the bill to allow local communities to decide if this policy is right for them.

 Do you support requiring more density in your jurisdiction as a way to address the affordable housing crisis?
 I support increased density in appropriate locations.